sfratini/altran-sfratini/README.md

 ##Testing

 Jest unit testing is included in repo.
 Just execute 'npm test' or 'yarn jest' from inside the root folder.

+#General comments

+The following are comments or observations related to the code and delivery:

+1. Frontend
+  1. React-virtualized was analyzed but then discarded due to compatibility issues with Material UI.
+After doing pagination the performance was acceptable and not needed.
+  2. Snapshot testing could be added to further increase the unit testing.
+  3. Test Coverage could also be added.
+(Preferred platform is Istanbul)
+2. API
+  1. Babel could be implemented in API but implementation effort was not deemed necessary to only transpile import/export.
+  2. Roles should be loaded async from database.
+  3. Client endpoints should not be used in production environment since the information for authorization is inside the same response.
+Security issue.
+  4. x-user header should be a token and /login endpoint should exist.
+Authentication in this API is mostly cosmetic and for demostration.
+Has no real use in production since it is easily bypassed.